|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 Is it possible to sense that you’re being watched by a mountain lion?

 The first time I hiked to Blue Lakes was in 1997, which was also one of the first times I ever went hiking with my future wife.
 We had known each other for almost a year when we decided to do a hiking trip in the Ouray area.
 We were roughly 1.5 miles from the Blue Lakes Trailhead, just past the point where the trail enters the Mt.
-Sneffels Wilderness area, that I had this distinct feeling that we were being watched…presumably by a mountain lion.
+Sneffels Wilderness area, where I had the distinct feeling that we were being watched…presumably by a mountain lion.
 I didn’t feel threatened, nor that we were being stalked, but just had an eerie feeling.
-I didn't want to say anything to Kathy for fear of making her unnecessarily nervous, especially on something that could be completely unfounded.
+I didn't want to say anything to Kathy for fear of making her unnecessarily nervous, especially with regards to something that could be completely unfounded.

 It wasn't until we returned back to the trailhead several hours later that I relayed my story to Kathy.
 Surprisingly, she also had that same feeling - in that exact same spot.
 It was the first time, and the only time, that either of us has ever felt like we were possibly being watched by a predator.
 Maybe it was nothing, or maybe we were passing through the territory of a mountain lion.
 Who knows?